-Prerequisites: MTH 252 WR 115 RD 115 Equivalent placement test scores also accepted.
-Program: Mathematics
+Prerequisites: MTH 252 WR 115 RD 115 Equivalent placement

-Medical Assistant
+Medical Assistant Courses

 The Medical Assistant Program prepares students for entry level employment in a physician's clinic or a variety of other healthcare settings.
 Program graduates will have the academic, administrative and clinical skills necessary for an allied health care professional.
 Courses cover anatomy, physiology, and medical terminology, as well as, computers, office procedures, communications, psychology and mathematics.
 Those training in the Medical Assisting Program will find occupations involved within various aspects of health care in clinics and physicians' offices.
 The medical assistant performs a variety of clinical and administrative duties.